 PART 2 of MOC: Lifelong Learning and Self-assessment

 At least 25 of the 75 Category 1 CME credits must be self-assessment CME (SA-CME) (which includes SAMs).
 In addition to ABR prequalified SAMs, the ABR will count all AMA Category 1 CME activities in "enduring materials" (including web-based and print) and "journal-based CME" formats toward the MOC self-assessment requirement.
 For further information: www.theabr.org

-Disclosure Statement: The NYU Post-Graduate School adheres to ACCME Essential areas and policies, including the Standards for Commercial Support regarding industry support of continuing medical education.
+Disclosure Statement: The NYU School of Medicine adheres to ACCME Essential areas and policies, including the Standards for Commercial Support regarding industry support of continuing medical education.
 In order to resolve any identified conflicts of interest, disclosure information is provided during the planning process to ensure resolution of any identified conflicts.
 Disclosure of faculty and commercial relationships as well as the discussion of off-label or investigational use of any drug, device or procedure by the faculty or procedure by the faculty will be fully noted at the meeting.